kpneylon/game-log/README.md

 game-log
 License
-The gem is available as open source under the terms of the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details